 Although reductions are small, some studies have suggested that supplemental magnesium may also help lower blood pressure in people with hypertension.
 The median dose of magnesium used in these studies was 368 mg/day.

-In addition, epidemiological studies, and meta-analyses have associated high magnesium intake with a lowered risk of metabolic syndrome and diabetes, along with hypertension.
+In addition, epidemiological studies and meta-analyses have associated high magnesium intake with a lowered risk of metabolic syndrome and diabetes, along with hypertension.

-You may also like: The Ultimate Guide to Natural Sleep Tips for Better Health
+Learn more: The Ultimate Guide to Natural Sleep Tips for Better Health & Good Mood Food: Mood-Boosting Foods to Help You Feel Great.

 Are you getting enough magnesium in your diet?

-- Gastrointestinal diseases including Crohn’s and celiac.
+- Gastrointestinal diseases, including Crohn’s and celiac disease

 - Type 2 diabetes